Last updated: 12 Jan 2022

 There are three outcomes metrics that are used to trigger outcomes payments:

-IRESCO, the Independent verification agent, will visit all onboarded hospitals on a quarterly basis to check the above.
-For metric A, IRESCO will use a checklist.
-For metrics B and C, IRESCO will audit, based on a predetermined set of criteria, the numbers provided by the implementation team at Kangaroo Foundation Cameroon and survey mothers to assess the quality element, i.e. check the percentage of mothers who are performing skin-to-skin contact appropriately, who are providing appropriate nutrition to their infants and who leave the hospitals at an appropriate time (i.e. not against medical advice).
+IRESCO, the Independent verification agent, visited all onboarded hospitals on a quarterly basis to check the above – three cycles of verification were conducted remotely in 2020 due to Covid 19.
+For metric 1, IRESCO used a checklist.
+For metrics 2 and 3, IRESCO audited, based on a predetermined set of criteria, the numbers provided by the implementation team at Kangaroo Foundation Cameroon and surveyed mothers to assess the quality element, i.e. check the percentage of mothers who are performing skin-to-skin contact appropriately, who were providing appropriate nutrition to their infants and who were discharged in line with medical advice.

 Grand Challenges Canada has provided CAD $1 million in upfront funding.
 Kangaroo Foundation Cameroon is using the capital to build critical infrastructure, purchase specialized equipment, and provide professional KMC training for staff and ongoing support in health facilities across Cameroon.

-The training will be provided using a “train-the-trainer” model.
-Kangaroo Foundation Cameroon will train some hospitals to become Centres of Excellence, building their capacity to implement quality KMC and train other hospitals.
-Those Centres of Excellence will then train other hospitals in their region under the supervision of Kangaroo Foundation Cameroon.
-This will ensure that the practice of KMC is embedded in the public healthcare system, ensuring sustainability and further scale-up after the DIB.
+To embed KMC capacity within public hospitals, the training was provided using a “train-the-trainer” model.
+Kangaroo Foundation Cameroon aimed to train some hospitals to become Centres of Excellence, building their capacity to implement quality KMC and train other hospitals.
+Those Centres of Excellence then trained other hospitals in their region under the supervision of Kangaroo Foundation Cameroon.
+This ensured that the practice of KMC is embedded in the public healthcare system, ensuring sustainability and further scale-up after the DIB.

-As outcomes are achieved, the Government of Cameroon via the Ministry of Public Health, with the support of the Global Financing Facility (USD $2 million) and Nutrition International (CAD $1 million), will pay Grand Challenges Canada for each unit of outcomes achieved.
-If the results achieved are aligned with expectations, Grand Challenges Canada will receive its principal plus interest.
+As outcomes were achieved, the Government of Cameroon via the Ministry of Public Health, with the support of the Global Financing Facility (USD $2 million) and Nutrition International (CAD $1 million), paid Grand Challenges Canada for each unit of outcomes achieved.
+As programme results exceeded expectations, Grand Challenges Canada received its principal plus interest.
+The Kangaroo Foundation Cameroon also received a performance related bonus.

 In May 2015, Grand Challenges Canada contracted the MaRS Centre for Impact Investing, with the support of Social Finance, to review its portfolio and identify programs that could benefit from an outcomes-based financing mechanism.